 Be vigilant about your personal safety.
 Some of the basic things you can do to help protect yourself are to: 1) lock your car doors and residence doors; 2) familiarize yourself with the locations of the blue emergency phones around campus; 3) report suspicious behavior to Dispatch immediately; and 4) walk with friends after dark or use the Department of Safety's escort service.
 Read additional personal safety tips from the Department of Safety.

 Use discretion when you communicate via social media in an emergency or crisis situation.
-The College works to distribute accurate and verified information through its official social media channels as quickly as it can in an emergency situation.
+The University works to distribute accurate and verified information through its official social media channels as quickly as it can in an emergency situation.
 This can often be hindered by those on campus who are posting incomplete or unverified information simultaneously.
-It is helpful, however, to help disseminate official information from the College to others via your social networks in a crisis.
+It is helpful, however, to help disseminate official information from the University to others via your social networks in a crisis.